rwensel/mediaserverFullStack/README.md

                  account(s), membership to some indexers, space to store the data, and some know-how-to when it comes to networking, VM/Containers, linux shell, USENET, web configuration, patience and trouble shooting skills.
-You will also need to configure the front end of Prowlarr, Sonarr, Radarr, Lidarr, NZBGet and Plex server in regards to folder/path mapping.
+You will also need to configure the front end of Prowlarr, Sonarr, Radarr, Lidarr, NZBGet, Ombi and Plex server in regards to folder/path mapping.

                  You will need to create the following folders in the same hierarchy if you